sampsyo/cs6120/content/blog/2019-12-02-equivalence-modulo-inputs/index.md

 Is this true, especially when random programs are used as seeds?
 Is this even true of the two examples discussed above?

+Finally, the authors tout EMI as a general validation technique that can be use to differentially test applications such as compilers for other languages.
+Do you think this methodology will be as useful for other applications as it is for testing C compilers?